 Continue reading below

 From the Art Deco architecture throughout Tulsa to sculpture and art displays scattered throughout Oklahoma City, Oklahomans have a deep-rooted appreciation for the arts.
-Therefore, it’s no wonder that tons of statewide events are held each year to celebrate the visual, performing and culinary arts.
+Therefore, it’s no wonder that tons of statewide events are hosted each year to celebrate the visual, performing and culinary arts.
 Embrace your inner Degas and adjust your beret: these artistic celebrations invite you to make the leap into an imaginative wonderland filled with fine art, live music and gourmet delights.
 Read on to discover some of Oklahoma’s best bets, and step into a veritable feast for the senses at one of Oklahoma’s top arts festivals.

 A unique combination of performance and visual art, several chalk art festivals across the state pit participants in a race against the clock.
 Come by the Montmartre Chalk Art Festival in Chickasha to see artists create works of art using only chalk.
 At the Walkin' on Chalk Arts Festival in Altus, each participant is given a 6’ x 6’ section of pavement and roughly six hours to create their piece.
-Stop by the Roses, Chalk & Kites, Oh My! festival in Broken Arrow to see mind-blowing images, enjoy live music and browse a variety of displays.

-Native American artists showcase stunning, handcrafted artwork at Oklahoma art shows.
+First American artists showcase stunning, handcrafted artwork at Oklahoma art shows.
 Experience diverse artwork created by members of 47 Native American tribes at the Cherokee Art Market in Catoosa, and enjoy cultural demonstrations like storytelling and flint knapping.
 Stock up on authentic Native American artwork offered at the Trail of Tears Art Show in Tahlequah, a multi-tribal arts show open to artists from all federally recognized Native American tribes.
 In honor of Native American Heritage Month, the Native American Arts & Crafts Market & Indian Taco Sale in Oklahoma City feeds hungry visitors traditional Tanchi Labona hominy and pork soup, as well as grape dumplings, best enjoyed after viewing all the eye-catching artwork.

 Feeling inspired to support local artists?
 View the full list of upcoming art shows in Oklahoma, and prepare to witness breathtaking jewelry, woodwork, paintings, sculptures and more.